-You may choose between Bubbles and Ring representation of the graph which shos the best part of the lift.
-Bubbles is the default setting.
+You may choose between Bubbles and Ring representation of the graph which shows the best part of the lift.
+Ring is default setting.
+If Hide map option is choosen you will not see map while Thermal Assistant is turned ON.